The bird was pecking at the glass again.

 “Bullshit,” Big Mike assured him.

 It happened again the second night.
 Sometime around four, Pete was woken by the frenzied little taps, faster and more insistent than the night before.
+He’d been dreaming of the cold.
+He dreamt that he had feathers in his mouth.
 Groggy, he rolled out of bed, stumbled to the window and gave it one hard slap with the palm of his hand.

 “Pete!”
 Linda yelled.
 “Jesus!”